 05Day 5: Bikaner – Immerse in the Camel Festival

-Spend another exciting day experiencing the Bikaner Camel Festival, one of Rajasthan’s most unique cultural celebrations.
-Watch the graceful camel parades, races, and folk performances that bring the Thar Desert to life.
+Spend another day of enjoyment and excitement experiencing the Bikaner Camel Festival, one of Rajasthan’s most famous cultural events.
+Watch the camel parades, beauty contests, races, folk music, local crafts, and traditional dance performances that bring the Thar Desert to life.
+Explore local handicrafts, jewelry, and traditional Rajasthani snacks while enjoying the festive music and dance that fill the air.

 Dinner and overnight stay at your hotel in Bikaner.